Spectral Stability Correspondence between Networks and Continuous Media: Theory and Applications to Population Dynamics: Instabilities of synchronous oscillations

 The eigenvalues $\mu_i$, $i=1,2,3$, of the monodromy matrix (multipliers) determine the stability of the solution (\ref{periodic}).

-The results of the multiplier calculation for $\alpha=2.3427$ are shown in Figure \ref{PD1}.
-One of the multipliers is always very close to zero; it is irrelevant and is not presented in the plots.
+All numerical integrations and computations of the Floquet multipliers were performed using Wolfram Mathematica, utilizing specialized solvers designed for stiff differential equations to ensure numerical stability and accuracy.
+The results of the multiplier calculation for $\alpha=2.3427,$ $\gamma=0.5,d_u=1$ are shown in Figure \ref{PD1}.
+One of the multipliers remains strongly contracting and is therefore not shown in the plots.
 For the other two multipliers, Re$\mu_i$, Im$\mu_i$, and $|\mu_i|$ are shown as functions of $k^2$.
-Note that there is a small interval near $k^2$ where the multipliers are real.
-This interval cannot be seen in the graphs due to resolution issues.
 At $k^2=0$, one of the multipliers is equal to 1 (it corresponds to the time shift) and another is positive and smaller than 1, which confirms the stability of solution (\ref{periodic}) in the framework of the system (\ref{specific}).
-At small $k^2$, both multipliers are positive and smaller than 1; that means that synchronous oscillations are stable with respect to spatially periodic disturbances.
-There is a certain $\alpha=\alpha_{*}$ , such that at $\alpha<\alpha_*$, $|\mu(k^2)|<1$ for all multipliers for any $k^2\neq 0$, that is, the spatially uniform solution is stable.
+At small $k^2$, both multipliers are positive and smaller than 1; This means that the synchronous oscillations are stable with respect to spatially periodic disturbances.
+There exists a critical value $\alpha=\alpha_{*}$ , such that at $\alpha<\alpha_*$, $|\mu(k^2)|<1$ for all multipliers for any $k^2\neq 0$, that is, the spatially uniform time-periodic solution is stable.
 However, at $\alpha>\alpha_*$, $\mu(k^2)<-1$ in a certain interval $k_{min}^2<k^2<k_{max}^2$.
 That means that within that interval the multiplier $\mu(k^2)$ crosses the value -1, creating the instability with respect to oscillations with period $2T$ and periodic in space with period $2\pi/k$.
 We find the critical value $\alpha=\alpha_*\approx 2.34$, and for that value $\mu(k^2)=-1$ at $k=k_*\approx 0.62$.
 Thus, the temporal period of the critical disturbance is twice as large as that of the basic oscillation (see Figure \ref{PD2}).
-One can expect that the instability described above leads to the appearance of a spatially periodic solution with a double temporal period.
-This assumption is confirmed by numerical simulations of system (\ref{Network specific}), which are not presented here.
+One can expect that the instability described above leads to the appearance of a spatially periodic solution with a double temporal period \cite{Argentina}.
+This expectation is supported by the network simulations discussed below.

 The instability described above is similar to that found in \cite{Sorin2025} for periodic solutions of the May-Leonard system close to the heteroclinic cycle.
 Another example of this instability is given in \cite{Argentina}.